 For this episode of Life & Living with Joanna Gagis, former Bergen Community College Valedictorian and current student at Stevens Institute, Maria De Abreu Pineda, joins Joanna Gagis to talk about being a role model for other young women who enjoy the sciences.

 At Bergen Community College, Pineda studied engineering science, and she is currently studying biomedical engineering at Stevens Institute.
 Pineda, who moved to the US from Venezuela after high school, explains that STEM fields offer many employment opportunities; in particular, for women in America today.

-While taking STEM classes and clubs in college, Pineda noticed that she was one of only a handful of girls.
+While taking STEM classes and clubs in college, Pineda says she was one of only a handful of girls.
 She perceived this to be much different from how things were back in Venezuela, where boys and girls in high school are equally encouraged to pursue these fields.
 Now, she encourages women in America to join the highly motivating and affluent area.

-“A huge thing for me, that has helped me personally,” she continued, “is to find [female] role models that I can relate to.”
+“A huge thing for me, that has helped me personally,” she admits, “is to find [female] role models that I can relate to.”
 She sites role models as a source of inspiration and motivation.

 For more stories that impact New Jersey residents, click over to our Hot Topics in NJ series.